Governance

 Nomination Procedure for Directors

-Analysis, Assessment and Results for the Effectiveness of the Board of Directors
+Summary of Analysis/Evaluation and Results of Overall Effectiveness of the Board of Directors

-• As a result of the evaluation described in 1., the Board of Directors of Sumitomo Forestry was judged to be functioning effectively in general.
+• As a result of the evaluation described in 1., the Company believes that the Board of Directors is functioning effectively.

 We will strive to further improve the effectiveness at Board of Directors meetings by continually working to heighten the level of discussion with awareness toward highlighted topics in the future.

-The Board of Statutory Auditors meets to discuss and make decisions on important matters regarding audits.
-The five statutory auditors, including the three outside statutory auditors, utilize the deep insights and diverse perspectives they have acquired from their various business backgrounds to provide oversight for the directors' execution of duties.
-The Board of Statutory Auditors met 14 times during fiscal 2021.
+The Audit & Supervisory Board meets to discuss and make decisions on important matters regarding audits.
+The five Members, including three Outside Members, utilize the deep insights and diverse perspectives they have acquired from their various business backgrounds to conduct audits of the Directors’ execution of duties.
+The Audit & Supervisory Board met 14 times during fiscal 2024.

-The appropriate human resources are also appointed as statutory auditors at our main subsidiaries for the purpose of improving the effectiveness of auditing and informational exchange at these companies.
-Meetings of Statutory Auditors of Sumitomo Forestry and its subsidiary companies are held with members composed of full-time statutory auditors of Sumitomo Forestry as well as auditors of our main subsidiaries.
-This meeting was held 5 times in fiscal 2021.
+The appropriate human resources are also appointed as Audit & Supervisory Board Member at our main subsidiaries for the purpose of improving the effectiveness of auditing and informational exchange at these companies.
+Meetings of Audit & Supervisory Board of the entire Group is convened between full-time Members of Sumitomo Forestry and Members of the main subsidiaries.
+This meeting was held six times in fiscal 2024.

-Position*1 Name Responsibility and Significant Concurrent Positions*1 Board of Directors*2 Board of Statutory Auditors*2
+Position*1 Name Responsibility and Significant Concurrent Positions*1 Board of Directors*2 Audit & Supervisory Board*2

 Attended Meetings